Propaganda in China: 100th Anniversary of CCP

 In 2021 the state orchestrated a propaganda and information control campaign to bolster the 100th Anniversary of the Chinese Communist Party.
-Chinese state owned media claimed without evidence that the CIA was recruiting Chinese-speaking spies, an assertion which went viral in the Chinese internet.
+Chinese state owned media claimed without citing sources that the CIA was recruiting spies speaking various Chinese dialetcs including Cantonese, Shanghainese, Hakka and Hokkien, an assertion which went viral in the Chinese internet.
 In 2021, the Ministry of Education of China announced that CCP general secretary Xi Jinping's socio-political policies and ideas would be included in the curriculum from primary school up to university level.
 The 4-volume Xi Jinping Thought on Socialism with Chinese Characteristics for the New Era textbooks for primary, secondary and tertiary school students were subsequently introduced in the new school year in 2021, educators were instructed to "plant the seeds of loving the party, the country and socialism in young hearts".
 This has led to comparisons of the cults of personality cultivated by Xi Jinping and Mao Zedong.